 Sodium Sync enables data synchronization between directory servers and other data sources such as files and databases.

 On this page you can read about Sodium Sync's workflow capabilites.
-On other pages you can read about sync configuration and scheduling, Data Transformation Mapping and Merging, other Sodium Sync features and Sodium Sync Conformance.
+On other pages you can read about sync configuration and scheduling, Data Transformation Mapping and Merging, additional Sodium Sync features and Sodium Sync Conformance.

 Simple syncs occur as independent events but more complex scenarios exist where it makes sense for syncs to have relationships to each other and to external events, for example: